 Should you try to learn Latin?

-It’s true that you won’t find Latin spoken in a restaurant or on the street, but you’ll find its influence in all of the Romance languages as well as English.
-Words like “et cetera” and “versus” are used in English (often abbreviated as etc. and vs.) and come directly from Latin.
+It’s true that you won’t find Latin spoken in a restaurant or on the street, but you’ll find its influence in all of the Romance languages and English.
+Terms like “et cetera” and “versus” are used in English (often abbreviated as etc. and vs.) and come directly from Latin.

-Other words use Latin roots.
-For instance, you can find the Latin root “dorm” in the French and Spanish verbs “dormir” and the English word “dormant”.
-If you already know that the Latin word “dormio” means sleep, it’s easier to guess that the verb “dormir” means to sleep and “dormant” means inactive.
+Plenty of words come from Latin roots.
+For instance, you can find the Latin root dorm in the French and Spanish verbs dormir and the English word “dormant”.
+So, if you already know that the Latin word dormio means sleep, it’s easier to guess that the verb dormir means to sleep and “dormant” means inactive.